Bernard Giles: Aftermath

 After his conviction, Giles was transported to serve his sentence at the Florida State Prison in Bradford County.
 In October 1979, Giles escaped with two other prisoners.
-With the help of a few hand-made smoke grenades, he and his accomplices managed to distract the guard dogs and the prison guards, after which, using locksmithing tools, they managed to make a small gap in several rows of wire through which they escaped.
-In the subsequent search, police staked out his ex-wife's house, as they had received a tip that Giles was planning to kidnap his daughter from his ex-wife, but he was found five miles away from the prison, 26 hours after escaping.
+With the help of a few hand-made smoke grenades, he and his accomplices distracted the guard dogs and the prison guards.
+Then, using locksmithing tools, they managed to make a small gap in several rows of wire through which they escaped.
+In the subsequent search, police staked out his ex-wife's house as they had received a tip that Giles was planning to kidnap his daughter from his ex-wife.
+However, he was found five miles away from the prison, 26 hours after escaping.
 He was found guilty of escape and given an additional 15 years imprisonment.

-Since then, Giles has been moved around various penitentiaries around the state.
-In 2019, he received a second wave of fame after British journalist and TV host Piers Morgan visited Giles in prison to conduct an interview for one of his new segments.
+Since then, Giles has been moved to various penitentiaries around the state.
+In 2019, he received a second wave of fame after British journalist and TV host Piers Morgan visited Giles in prison to conduct an interview for one of his news segments.